anormalperson8/QOTD/README.md

 - Currently, this bot does not support different questions for different servers<br/>
   (i.e. all servers share the same question "database")

+#### Version 1.0.1
+- Bot now does not ask an empty question when there are no questions available.

 ## Main files

 ### [main.py](/main.py)